Expert advice from redundancy solicitors

 If you are being made redundant, you are entitled to be satisfied that redundancy is the real reason for your dismissal.
 Redundancy is a potentially fair reason for dismissal, but your employer must both ensure the process is fair and use the correct procedures.
 Specialist redundancy solicitors can advise on the legitimacy of any redundancy situation or redundancy process.

 Any employee dismissed by reason of redundancy continuously employed for two years or more is entitled to a statutory redundancy payment.
 The amount is based on weekly gross pay, age and length of service.
-From February 2013 it is subject to a cap of £450 a week and 20 years’ service.
+It is subject to a cap of £450 a week and 20 years’ service.
 Some employers provide for an enhanced redundancy payment contractually or on a discretionary basis.

 All employees are covered by statutory redundancy provisions.
 An employee is defined as an individual who has entered into or works under a contract of service.
 Although employees need at least two years’ continuous employment to claim a redundancy payment, they only require one year’s continuous service to bring a claim for unfair dismissal.
-Please note, the Government has changed the qualifying period to two years continuous service on April 6, 2012.
 However, where an employer selects an employee for redundancy for a discriminatory reason, an employee can bring a claim of discrimination without any qualifying period.

 An employee is regarded as redundant where a dismissal is wholly or mainly attributable to: